-“Fatty liver disease, like alcohol-induced cyrrhosis, can lead to terminal liver failure, and it’s increasing, as it often goes hand in hand with type 2 diabetes.
+Fatty liver disease, like alcohol-induced cirrhosis, can lead to terminal liver failure, and it’s increasing as it often goes hand in hand with type 2 diabetes.
 Korean researchers found that buckwheat sprouted for 48 hours developed “potent anti-fatty

 Isn’t this interesting?

-But here’s the good news, with a few simple dietary changes you can give your liver function the support it needs.
-The even better news is that if like me you’ve wondered if you’ve caused your body irreparable damage, it’s unlikely, I promise.
+But here’s the good news—with a few simple dietary changes you can give your liver function the support it needs.
+The even better news is, that if you're like me, you’ve wondered if you’ve caused your body irreparable damage.
+This case is unlikely, I promise.

-Let’s talk about buckwheat.
 First off, it’s neither wheat, nor actually a grain.
-It is a seed.
-However for my purposes, since I’ll be using it as I would a grain, I’ll be referring to it as a grain.
+It's a seed.
+However for my purposes, since I’ll be using it as I would a grain—I’ll be referring to it as a grain.
 As for sprouted vs non sprouted grains:

 Buckwheat is my favorite alternative to wheat.
-It contains no gluten and scores low to medium on the glycemic index (GI) — a measure of how quickly a food raises blood sugar after a meal — It’s a great source of Potassium, Fiber, Protein, Iron, and Vitamin B6.
+It contains no gluten and scores low to medium on the glycemic index (GI) [the measure of how quickly a food raises blood sugar after a meal] It’s a great source of Potassium, Fiber, Protein, Iron, and Vitamin B6.

-Ive been eating so much of this that my liver is the envy of all my other organs.
+Ive been eating so much of this, that my liver is the envy of all my other organs.

 I've included Goji Berries and raw dried white mulberries for an extra superfood punch.